 The webinar begins with a presentation on how to best prepare yourself for the Data Science Industry.
-The discussion includes the different types of Data Scientists, data science interviews, job roles, commonly used tools, and how to go about building your portfolio.
+The discussion includes the diverse types of Data Scientists, data science interviews, job roles, commonly used tools, and how to go about building your portfolio.
 The presentation concludes with about 60 minutes of Q/A. You can watch the video below or continue reading.

 * 0:00:00 – Introduction

 * 0:01:41 – About Rebecca

 Entering the field of data science